Data reduction strategy in the PandaX-4T experiment: Introduction

 In order to reconstruct physical events, it is necessary to eliminate the boundary between adjacent \texttt{SignalData} blocks, as a single physical event may contain signals that are separated across them.
 To address this, two methods have been developed~\cite{PandaX4T:signal_model_paper}.
 The first method involves iterating through the signals in time order.
 During this process, the maximum $S1$ signal is recorded prior to encountering any $S2$ signals, and the iteration concludes when the maximum drift time to the maximum $S1$ is reached.
 Once found, this signal, along with the preceding and subsequent signals within a drift time window of 1~ms, is combined to form a physical event.
 This approach has been utilized in all of the currently published PandaX-4T results~\cite{PandaX-4T:2021bab, PandaX:2022kwg, PandaX:2022aac, pandax2023limits, PhysRevLett.129.161803, PhysRevLett.129.161804}.
 The second method is developed to improve the reconstruction efficiency of physical events in low energy region during the ongoing combined analysis with both the commissioning run (Run0, 2020-2021) and the first science run (Run1, 2021-2022) data.
 This method begins by identifying an $S2$ signal that does not have any $S2$ signals surpassing one-third of its total charge within a 2~ms window prior to it.

-Following this, a physical event is constructed by selecting all the signals within a 1~ms window before and after the identified $S2$ signal.
+Following the process of identifying an S2 signal, a physical event constructed by selecting all the signals within a 1~ms window before and after the identified $S2$ signal.
 The signals belonging to a reconstructed physical event are stored within the data structure called \texttt{PhysicalEventData}, and an event number is assigned to uniquely identify this event in its containing data file.

-The data contains the physical event is then converted to ROOT format for further analyses.
+The data containing the physical event is then converted to ROOT format for further analyses.
 The waveforms of the signals are not kept in the ROOT file due to the huge space consumption.

 Throughout Run0 and Run1 of the PandaX-4T experiment, high-quality raw data, including both background data and calibration data spanning roughly 280 days, occupies approximately 750~TB.
 It can be extrapolated that a year of data collection would lead to roughly 1~PB of raw data accumulation.
 Additionally in the coming data taking, the implementation of a new electronics system upgrade will result in a higher sampling rate of 500 MHz~\cite{He:2021sbc}.
 The resulting doubling of data during future operations of PandaX-4T represents a significant burden on the limited storage capacity available.
 This challenge has motivated the PandaX-4T team to actively seek solutions to optimize the data storage and processing capabilities of the experiment.